Deformation theory of scalar-flat K\"ahler ALE surfaces: Introduction

 A specialized version of Theorem \ref{tmain} is the following. \begin{theorem} Let $(X,g,J)$ be any scalar-flat K\"ahler ALE metric on the minimal resolution of $\CC^2/\Gamma$, where $\Gamma \subset {\rm{U}}(2)$ is as above.
 Define

 where $-e_i$ is the self-intersection number of the $i$th rational curve, and $k_{\Gamma}$ is the number of rational curves in the exceptional divisor, and let

-Then there is a family, $\mathfrak{F}$, parametrized by a ball in $\RR^{d_{\Gamma}}$, of scalar-flat K\"ahler metrics near $g$ with the ``versal'' property stated in Theorem \ref{tmain}.
-The dimension $m_{\Gamma}$ of the local moduli space $\mathfrak{M}$ is given in Table \ref{dimtable}. \end{theorem}
+Then there is a family, $\mathfrak{F}$, parametrized by a ball in $\RR^{d_{\Gamma}}$, of scalar-flat K\"ahler metrics near $g$ with the ``versal'' property stated in Theorem \ref{tmain}. \end{theorem} We let $m_{\Gamma}$ denote the dimension of the moduli space near the minimal resolution of $\CC^2/\Gamma$, where the dimension is defined in \eqref{mdefi}.
+Note $m_{\Gamma} < d_{\Gamma}$ due to the action of the automorphism group, and $m_{\Gamma}$ can be explicitly computed for all groups $\Gamma$, but those computations will not be done here.